Whitney (album): Commercial performance

 In the United Kingdom, the album debuted at number one on the UK Albums Chart on June 13, 1987, and remained there for six weeks.
-Whitney became the first album to debut at number one in both the US and in the UK.
-It was 1987's third best-.selling album in the UK, behind Michael Jackson's Bad and U2's The Joshua Tree, and was ranked number six on list of "The Best-Selling Albums of the 1980s in UK".
+This made it the first number-one album by a solo Black female artist in the UK, as well as the first album to debut at number one in both the US and in the UK.
+It was 1987's third best-selling album in the UK, behind Michael Jackson's Bad and U2's The Joshua Tree, and was ranked number six on list of "The Best-Selling Albums of the 1980s in UK".
 With 1.2 million copies sold there, it would become the biggest selling album by a female artist in the UK, a record that has since been broken.
 With her debut also selling over a million copies, this would make Houston the first female artist to have two albums sell over a million copies in the UK.
 With current sales of over 2.2 million, the album was the first album by an African-American woman to sell over 2 million in the United Kingdom.

 In Canada, the album topped the albums chart for eleven weeks.
 It remained at number one in the same weeks as it did in America.
 It being the third best-selling album in 1987, behind U2's The Joshua Tree and Bon Jovi's Slippery When Wet.
 In addition, it peaked at number one in Germany for eleven weeks, Italy for five weeks, Norway for eleven weeks, Netherlands for six weeks, Switzerland for eleven weeks, Austria for two weeks, Sweden for four weeks, Australia for three weeks, New Zealand for two weeks, Spain, Finland, Taiwan, and so on.
 As a result of massive popularity across Europe, the album topped the European Hot 100 Albums chart for eight weeks in 1987.
 In Japan, with sales of 384,000 copies combined of LP, CD and Compact Cassette, the album became the third best-selling international album of 1987, behind Top Gun Soundtrack Album and Michael Jackson's Bad.
 In 1988, Whitney was certified 6× Platinum by the British Phonographic Industry (BPI) and 7× Platinum for shipments of 700,000 copies of the album by the Canadian Recording Industry Association (CRIA), respectively.
 It was also certified Platinum in Germany, Netherlands and Finland, respectively, 2× Platinum in Switzerland, Austria and Sweden, respectively.
 In November 2006, Whitney was ranked number forty-seven for sales of 2.2 million, making it her biggest-selling album in the UK, on list of "100 Best Selling Albums of All Time in the UK" announced by The Official UK Charts Company.
 The album has sold over 20 million copies worldwide.